brson/excellar/README.md

-# lendcraft
+# excellar

-Stellar LendCraft is a decentralized lending platform built on the Stellar Network.
+Stellar excellar is a decentralized lending platform built on the Stellar Network.
 It allows users to tokenize, lend and borrow money market assets.

 ## Getting Started